oracle-livelabs/database/datapump-xtts-migration/09-final-backup-restore/final-backup-restore.md

 ## Introduction

 It's time to complete the migration.
 You've done all the preparations, but now it's time for an outage while you migrate the database.
-When the maintenance window begins you perform a final backup and restore, plus, use Data Pump to do a full transportable export/import.
+When the maintenance window begins, you perform a final backup and restore, plus, use Data Pump to do a full transportable export/import.

 Estimated Time: 20 Minutes.